babylonhealth/ios-playbook/Interview/AutomationExercise.md

 As another part of the test we would like you to improve test coverage of the app by adding new tests as follows:

 - Create new tests to cover the scenarios you feel are more relevant
-- Write an explanation as to why the test is needed and what it covers
+- Write an in code comment as to what the test covers

 ### Automation Concepts